-Today I present to you a STRUDEL stuffed with RICOTTA and CHOCOLATE a bit different from the classic apple strudel.
+Today I present to you a CHOCOLATE and RICOTTA STRUDEL a bit different from the classic apple strudel.

 Before I dive into the recipe, I would love to introduce to you the origin of the classic strudel that represents the pastry par excellence in the Trentino Alto Adige, a region of northern Italy bordering Austria and Switzerland.